jocortems/azurehybridnetworking/Multiple-VPN-Tunnels-From-CiscoCSR-to-AzureVNG/readme.md

 !
 ```

-Because the source interface for `interface Tunnel1`, `interface GigabitEthernet2`, belongs to VRF `OUTSIDE_TWO` we need to add an static route to the Azure VPN Gateway in this VRF in order to allow IKEv2 negotiation to be successful for this tunnel.
+Because the source interface for `interface Tunnel1` — `interface GigabitEthernet2` — belongs to VRF `OUTSIDE_TWO`, we need to add a static route to the Azure VPN Gateway in this VRF in order to allow IKEv2 negotiation to be successful for this tunnel.
 We also need an static route for the internal network in VRF `INSIDE_VRF`.
 Additionally we need one static route in each VRF associated with each tunnel interface to the BGP speaker address of the Azure VPN Gateway in order for the BGP adjacencies to be established:

 ```bash
 ip route vrf OUTSIDE_TWO 23.98.148.37 255.255.255.255 172.16.1.1